 Franz Liszt was a prolific composer and a genius on the piano.
 Creative, virtuosic, and a real hit with the ladies!
-A heart throb!
+A heartthrob!

-He was incredibly successful and a philanthropist, donating a lot of his money to charity, hosting concerts in aid of communities affected by disasters and helping other composers.
+He was incredibly successful and a philanthropist, donating a lot of his money to charity, hosting concerts in aid of communities affected by disasters, and helping other composers.

-Family & Childhood
+Family and Childhood

 Liszt initially went to Vienna where his teacher was Carl Czerny.
 As a young man, Czerny received piano lessons from Beethoven and Hummel.
 Liszt also studied composition under Antonio Salieri.
-After his successful debut concert doors opened and he mixed within high society circles where he met with Beethoven and Schubert.
+After his successful debut concert doors opened and he mixed within high society circles where he met with Beethoven and Franz Schubert.

 At the age of twelve in 1823, Liszt wrote his first composition ‘Variation on a Waltz by Diabelli’.

 In 1832 Liszt attended a charity concert organised by Niccolo Paganini inspiring him to become a virtuoso of the piano in the same way that Paganini was on the violin.
-He also met with Chopin who’s poetic and romantic influence enhanced his music.
+He also met with Frédéric Chopin who’s poetic and romantic influence enhanced his music.

 A couple of relationships increased Liszt’s musical output.
-One with Countess Marie d’Agoult, who later left her husband and joined Liszt in Geneva when he was teaching at the Geneva Conservatory.
-They were happy for four years and had a daughter, Cosima and son, Daniel.
+One with Countess Marie d’Agoult, who later left her husband and joined Liszt in Geneva whilst he was teaching at the Geneva Conservatoire.
+They were happy for four years and had a daughter Cosima and a son, Daniel.
 However, their relationship grew strained with the Countess returning to Paris and Liszt touring to help raise funds for a monument of Beethoven in Bonn which was lacking in funds.
 Liszt continued to tour for eight years and it is said that he appeared well over one thousand times during this period.
 He would spend holidays with the Countess and his children, however, their relationship finally came to an end in 1844.

 During his time in Weimar Liszt was able to compose and conduct producing a number of works which he is famous for today.

-Hungarian Rhapsady is Liszt’s most famous piece
+Hungarian Rhapsody is Liszt’s most famous piece

 In 1881 Liszt accidentally fell down the stairs in Weimar, and never fully recovered.
 Following this, he began experiencing further ailments and health deterioration.
-After attending a festival hosted by Cosima (his daughter) in 1886, it is thought he contracted pneumonia and died on 31 July.
+After attending a festival hosted by Cosima (his daughter) in 1886, it is thought he contracted pneumonia and died on 31 July 1886.

-Musical Downloads & Further Reading
+Liszt Sheet Music Downloads and Further Reading